coperception/coperception/docs/datasets/v2x_sim.md

 ## Introduction
 **V2X-Sim** is a Comprehensive Synthetic Multi-agent Perception Dataset.
 You can find more information [on its website](https://ai4ce.github.io/V2X-Sim/index.html).
-Download links of V2X-Sim dataset can be found [here](https://ai4ce.github.io/V2X-Sim/download.html).
+Download links of V2X-Sim dataset can be found on the [download page](https://ai4ce.github.io/V2X-Sim/download.html).
+**Note:** The CoPerception codebase currently only supports V2X-Sim 2.0.

 ## File Structure
 **V2X-Sim** Follows the same file structure as the [Nuscenes dataset](https://www.nuscenes.org/).